To catch news and updates for the entire Concordia community, follow Concordia University on Facebook, InstagramandTwitter.

 Welcome Crew mentors are here to help you transition easily into your first year of university.
 You can reach them via email or video chat to talk about anything from the course registration system, to where to meet new friends.

-Your student ID card will allow you to access the Concordia shuttle when campus is open, get a student-rate OPUS card to take public transit and access certain campus buildings.
-While COVID-19 health and safety measures are in place, having a student ID is optional.
-Otherwise, every Concordian is required to have one and you can get yours 48 hours after registering for your first course.
+Your student ID card allows you to access the Concordia shuttle, get a student-rate OPUS transit pass to take public transit and access certain campus buildings.
+You can get yours 48 hours after registering for your first course.

-Another useful service when campus is open: DPrint allows you to print and make photocopies at Xerox machines located around campus.
-You can add funds to your DPrint account, which is linked to your student ID card, at machines located at both Vanier and Webster Libraries, and in the Print Shop.
+Another useful service: DPrint allows you to print and make photocopies at Xerox machines located around campus.
+You can add funds to your DPrint account online, which is linked to your student ID card.

 Biking is a quick and convenient way to get around and the SGW Campus is located right on the Maisonneuve bike path.
-Bixi is Montreal's seasonal bike-sharing service and there are often discounts on subscriptions for Concordia students.
+BIXI is Montreal's seasonal bike-sharing service, with a discount for Concordia students.

-The Concordia Campus Shuttle connects the downtown SGW Campus with Loyola Campus and is free for Concordia students (just show your student ID as you board).
-When campus is open, the shuttle departs approximately every half-hour from both campuses.
+The campus shuttle connects the downtown SGW Campus with Loyola Campus and is free for Concordia students (just show your student ID as you board).
+The shuttle departs approximately every half-hour from both campuses.